rlivingsus/misc/AllBooks.md

 - Fisher, Roger: Getting to Yes
 - Fisher, Sharon Lynn: Echo 8
 - Fletcher, C.A.: A Boy and his Dog at the End of the World
+- Fletcher, Jeff: Sho-Time: The Inside Story of Shohei Ohtani and the Greatest Baseball Season Ever Played
 - Flynn, Gillian: Gone Girl
 - Follett, Ken: PILLARS OF THE EARTH
 - Fogg, BJ: Tiny Habits
 - Ford, Jeffrey: The Shadow Year
 - Forester, CS: The Good Shepherd
 - Forlee, Sherwood: Walls Notebook
+- Forleo, Marie: Everything is Figureoutable
 - Foster, Jack: How to Get Ideas
 - Frankl, Viktor: Man's Search for Meaning
 - Freedman, Lawrence: The Future of War